sejalsharma0138/SehatAI--AiXplain/README.md

 🌍 Future Scope
 ✅ Integration with government healthcare systems.
 ✅ Multilingual support for diverse Indian dialects.
-✅ Expansion to wearable device integration.
+✅ Expansion to wearable device integration and mobile app services.

 🏅 Why Sehat AI Matters
 Sehat AI is more than just an AI tool — it’s a lifeline for underserved communities.
 By combining AI with real-time healthcare delivery, Sehat AI empowers rural healthcare infrastructure and improves health outcomes where it matters the most.